XingxinHE/CSharp_Notes/0.StepByStep/README.md

 This is holly important and useful!!
 Suppose you have an average method which does:

-- :one:sum up all the numbers
+- 1️⃣sum up all the numbers
 - :two:take the average

 ```c#